Starring-Jennifer Jones, James Mason

 Madame Bovary (1949) is a film adaptation of Gustave Flaubert’s famous novel of the same name.
 Remade a handful of times since this version, Jennifer Jones is cast in the lead role and does a fantastic job with a difficult and complicated part.
 The title character is central to the controversial film which will undoubtedly result in mixed opinions of her actions and motivations- she will be loved or loathed.
 Director Minnelli successfully mixes melodrama and glamour with pain and defeat as one woman’s attempt at happiness is told.

-In clever fashion, the story is told within a story as the viewer is immediately amid a compelling and dramatic trial.
+Cleverly, the story is told within a story as the viewer is immediately amid a compelling and dramatic trial.
 Flaubert (James Mason) defends his novel depicting an adulterous woman (Jones) ruining the lives of men, deemed disgraceful to France and all womanhood.
 He tells the story from his perspective and, through this, Madame Bovary’s perspective.
-She (Emma) marries a small town, country doctor, Charles Bovary (Van Heflin) and quickly grows disappointed with his lack of status.
+She (Emma) marries a small town, country doctor, Charles Bovary (Van Heflin), and quickly grows disappointed with his lack of status.
 Feeling trapped and unfulfilled, she embarks on failed romances with other men as she attempts to ascend the social ladder.

 The central theme of the film, as with the novel, is either understanding or abhorring Emma’s feelings and actions, or perhaps a mixture of both emotions.
 Who would not forsake her for being true to her feelings and desiring her piece of the pie?
 Most women of her day were reduced to matronly statuses or asexual feelings, but Emma wanted satisfaction and life, at the risk of her own family.

 With Madame Bovary being made in 1949 and the novel obviously earlier, the progressive slant is rich and worthy of much admiration.
-The female perspective and the courage to reach for the stars and grasp life is spirited and wonderful to see, especially given the time-period.
-A mixture of romantic drama and torrid affairs are at hand during this experience and always is the character center stage.
+The female perspective and the courage to reach for the stars and grasp life is spirited and wonderful to see, especially given the time period.
+A mixture of romantic drama and torrid affairs is at hand during this experience and always is the character center stage.

 Jones, while more than adequate, would not have been my first choice in the role.
 Married to influential producer David O. Selznick, it was rumored that many of the actresses’ roles were given to her.
 Delicious is to fantasize at what legends such as Bette Davis or Vivian Leigh might have brought to the character.
 Especially Leigh, given her dazzling performance as Scarlett O’Hara in Gone with the Wind, a follow-up as a similar and arguably more complex character is fun to imagine.